Eliot Bailen, cello, artistic director, co-founder

 Kenneth Cooper has made dozens of recordings and soundtracks, among them Bach's Gamba-Harpsichord Sonatas (CBS-Sony, with Yo Yo Ma), Scarlatti Sonatas for Harpsichord (Vanguard) and Bach Brandenburg Concerti and Goldberg Variations (Berkshire Bach Society, S. Egremont, MA); his spectacular versions of ragtime and other American delights may be heard on Silks and Rags (EMI) and Should Auld Acquaintance be Forgot (Musical Heritage Society).
 Most recently, Kenneth Cooper has recorded (on fortepiano) the complete Bach Flute and Keyboard Sonatas with Susan Rotholz (Bridge), and the Six Bach Sonatas for Violin and Fortepiano with violinist Ani Kavafian (Helicon: Kleos Classics).
 His latest CD, Peculiar Plants, featuring the ingenious set of harpsichord pieces composed for him by Victoria Bond, is now available on Albany Records.
 His 2004-5 editions of Bach's Two-Part and Three-Part Inventions (International Music Company) have won first prize Paul Revere Awards.

 Margaret Kampmeier, piano, enjoys a varied career as soloist, collaborative artist and educator.
-Since receiving her Doctor of Musical Arts degree, she has performed in hundreds of concerts, premiered numerous works and recorded extensively.
+Equally fluent in classical and contemporary repertoire, she has concertized and recorded extensively and premiered hundreds of works.
 A founding member of the Naumburg award-winning New Millennium Ensemble, Ms. Kampmeier performs regularly with the Orchestra of St. Luke's and Orpheus Chamber Orchestra.
-She has appeared with the St. Petersburg Chamber Philharmonic, Metropolitan Opera Chamber Ensemble, Kronos Quartet, Chamber Music Society of Lincoln Center, Colorado and Cassatt Quartets, Sherman Chamber Ensemble, Saratoga Chamber Players, Richardson Chamber Players, Mirror Visions Ensemble, Peter Schickele and many new music ensembles including Sequitur, New York New Music Ensemble, Speculum Musicae and Locrian Chamber Players.
+She has appeared with the St. Petersburg Chamber Philharmonic, New York Philharmonic Ensembles, Metropolitan Opera Chamber Ensemble, Kronos Quartet, Chamber Music Society of Lincoln Center and the Mirror Visions Ensemble.
+As a recording artist, Ms. Kampmeier can be heard on the Albany, Centaur, CRI, Koch, Nonesuch, Bridge and Deutsche Gramophon labels.

 Thomson Kneeland, bass/composer, acoustic bassist and composer, performs as a leader and a sideman throughout the US and internationally.
 Though most often found performing in an improvisational jazz context, Kneeland has a variety of musical interests from traditional swing, classical counterpoint, and 20th century chamber music, to Indian Karnatic music, Indonesian gamelan, Balkan folk music, electronica, heavy metal, and more.
 He leads Kakalla, an ensemble devoted to the fusion of improvisation with composition, utilizing influences such as Balkan folk music, rock, chamber music, and free jazz.